 Flexible Deployment Options: Cloud vs. Self-Hosted

 Deployment preferences vary by organization size and regulatory environment.
-MintMCP offers managed cloud deployment with self-hosted options available, requiring zero Kubernetes expertise and deploying in minutes.
-TrueFoundry provides both SaaS-only AI Gateway options and self-hosted paths, with Kubernetes infrastructure required for certain deployment models.
-Airia supports SaaS, private cloud, on-premises, and hybrid deployment options depending on enterprise requirements.
+MintMCP offers managed SaaS-first deployment in US and EU regions, with VPC/self-hosted options available on request.
+TrueFoundry provides managed SaaS and self-hosted deployment paths that can involve Kubernetes infrastructure depending on requirements.
+Airia supports SaaS, private cloud, on-premises, and hybrid deployment options, though specific deployment requirements and timelines vary by model.

-MintMCP's fully managed approach eliminates DevOps overhead while still offering self-hosted options for organizations requiring complete infrastructure control.
+MintMCP's managed SaaS-first approach reduces DevOps overhead while still offering VPC/self-hosted options for organizations requiring more infrastructure control.

 Governance and Control: Managing AI Tool Access and Usage